ezrizhu/www/content/home.md

-I am a sophomore at [Stevens Institute of Technology](https://www.stevens.edu/school-engineering-science/departments/computer-science) pursuing a Bachelor of Science degree in Computer Science.
+I am a sophomore at [Stevens Institute of Technology](https://www.stevens.edu/school-engineering-science/departments/computer-science) pursuing a Bachelor of Science degree in Computer Science and a minor in Economics.
 I'm currently working with [Michael Greenberg](https://greenberg.science/) and the rest of the [PaSH Team](https://binpa.sh/) on [a speculative execution engine for the shell](https://sigops.org/s/conferences/hotos/2023/papers/liargkovas.pdf).